-- 2.10 Treasurer's Duties (continued) - F. Maintain a second bank account for a prudent reserve as specified by the budget.
-Two (2) signatures are required to transfer any funds from this account. - G. Provide written reports of all area's receipts, disbursements, and balances of each budgeted category to date and distribute the report at each area assembly and committee meeting. - H. Serve as the chairperson on the area's finance committee.
+- budget and maintain a record of all transactions.
+All checks written for \$500.00 or more require two (2) signatures. - F. Maintain a second bank account for a Prudent Reserve as specified by the budget.
+Two (2) signatures are required to transfer any funds from this account. - G. Provide written reports of all area's receipts, disbursements, and balances of each budgeted category to date and distribute the report at each area assembly and committee meeting. - H. Serve as the chairperson on the area's Finance Committee. - I. Appoint the area's standing committee chairs in conjunction with other area officers.